 - Ignore Failure: It will ignore the rows failures.

-Please change the option to Redirect Row for both Error, and Truncation columns.
+Please change the option to Redirect Row for both Errors, and Truncation columns.

 Click OK to close the Configure Error Output window.